Splinkyt/mirotalk/README.md

 Notes:
 - The client uses native ES module imports; no bundler is required.
 - Autoplay and iOS/Safari: videos use `playsInline`, and an explicit enable‑audio button is shown when the browser blocks autoplay with sound.
+- Platform caveats:
+  - iOS Safari cannot share the screen from web pages (receive/watch only).
+Desktop Safari supports screen share with the usual permission prompts.

 ## License
 MIT (or your preferred license)